Most people tend to visit Lapland during the same time of the year… the cold and snowy months.

 All rooms offer a modern, Nordic aesthetic.
 The hostel area offers dorms but nothing is crazy and loud like other hostels.
 There is also an on-site sauna (because you’re in Finland and Finland is awesome).

-One of the best things about Hostel Koti is that it is kind of a culture center for the city.
+One of the best things about Hostel Koti is that it is kind of a cultural center for the city.
 There are a lot of locals coming in for meetings, lunch, and just to hang out.

 The lobby is large and more-or-less doubles as a coworking space.
 Their breakfast (included in the room) had sandwiches as well as hot porridge.